dfloryan/neural-manifold-dynamics/README.md

 * exampleKSbeating.py: recreates main results for beating Kuramoto-Sivashinsky data
 * exampleKSbeatingTravelling.py: recreates main results for beating travelling Kuramoto-Sivashinsky data
 * exampleKSbursting.py: recreates main results for bursting Kuramoto-Sivashinsky data
+* exampleReactDifNeumann.py: recreates main results for reaction-diffusion data

+Note: the reaction-diffusion dataset is too large to store on Github.
+In its place, Matlab code that will produce the dataset has been provided.
+Once created, place the dataset in the same directory as exampleReactDifNeumann.py.

 All code was written in Python 3.
 The following libraries are used:
 * NumPy